A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 Well, believe me, just as God has a plan for their lives, so does the enemy.
 He wants nothing more than to destroy our adult children.

 God knows better than we do how to protect our adult children.
-He knows better than we do how to use every single circumstance in their lives for their good.
+He knows better than we do how to use every circumstance in their lives for their good.

 Foundation of Faith